loicreynier/nixpkgs-lor/README.md

 <!-- editorconfig-checker-disable -->

-- `fira-math-0.3.4`: Math font with Unicode math support based on FiraSans and FiraGO
-- `fira-math-next-unstable-2023-10-09`: Math font with Unicode math support based on FiraSans and FiraGO
 - `foxmarks-2.0.3`: CLI read-only interface for Mozilla Firefox's bookmarks
 - `goto-2.0.0`: Shell utility allowing users to navigate to aliased directories
 - `python3.11-betterbib-5.0.11`: Tool to update BibTeX files with info from online resources.